 ◘ Fig. B-20: Stream floodplain with dense azonal meadow vegetation north of Almaty (Kazakhstan), surrounded by open forest and steppe (photo: Breckle).

 The term zonal vegetation should only be used in large-scale considerations for the subdivision of the natural vegetation of large areas or entire continents.
-Only then does the influence of climate become clearly noticeable, and the local differences caused by soil, relief and exposure recede into the background.
+Only then does the influence of climate become clearly noticeable, and the local differences caused by soil, relief and exposure are less prominent.

 On the other hand, under natural conditions, zonal vegetation may be largely absent even over large areas, for example, when groundwater is so high that swamps and bogs cover everything (W Siberia, Sudd swamps in Sudan, tropical swamps in Congo) or in the alluvions of major rivers.
 A mosaic of vegetation unlike zonal vegetation also grows on extensive lava blankets (Idaho) or on saline soils of wide drainless basins (Aral Sea).
 In these cases, we are dealing with pedobiomes, or azonal vegetation, which is much more strongly influenced by the specific soil properties and on which climate has only a weak effect.
 This does not mean that azonal biotopes would look the same all over the world; they are also influenced by climate, as shown by the very different zonations, for example on seashores.